meduggit/ForgeMake/README.md

 ## Future Features

 - **Cross-Platform Support**: Currently, ForgeMake only supports Linux-to-Linux compilation.
 Future updates will add support for Windows and macOS platforms.
-- **Parallelism**: The ability to compile files in parallel will be added to improve performance, especially on larger projects.

 ---